-1) Work to outreach to the queer community by gaining and building membership.

-- 2) Work on outreach to the surrounding Tri-County queer high school/youth, and/or alumni communities. - 3) Organize events, programs, and/or spaces that are geared to outreach to the campus queer community and/or the surrounding Tri-County queer high school/youth and/or alumni communities. - 4) Organize an event, conference, institute, and/or program that is specifically designed for the surrounding Tri-County queer high school/youth and/or alumni communities, such as the Queer Youth Leadership Conference (QYLC) or Ask a Queer. - 5) Manage social media and the Queer Alumni Network (QAN) website. - 6) Host at least two (2) events during the All Gaucho Alumni Reunion Weekend in collaboration with the Resource Center for Sexual and Gender Diversity, begin the discussion about these events with the Alumni Association early in the academic year to guarantee its inclusion in the official All Gaucho Alumni Reunion Weekend schedule. - 7) Hold a minimum of two (2) regularly scheduled office hours per week. - 8) Actively be working on a project which will bring positive change to the queer community.
+- 1) Work to outreach to the queer community by gaining and building membership.
+Work on outreaching to the queer community by managing the Queer Commission tabling schedule throughout the year. - 2) Work on outreach to the surrounding Tri-County queer high school/youth, and/or alumni communities. - 3) Organize an event(s), program(s), institute or conference and/or spaces per quarter that are geared to outreach to the campus queer community and/or with specific emphasis on the surrounding Tri-County queer high school/youth and/or alumni communities.
+SBCC - 4) Organize an event, conference, institute, and/or program that is specifically designed for the surrounding Tri-County queer high school/youth and/or alumni communities, such as the Queer Youth Leadership Conference (QYLC) or Ask a Queer. - 5) Manage social media and the Queer Alumni Network (QAN) website, Face book page. - 6) Host at least two (2) events during the All Gaucho Alumni Reunion Weekend in collaboration with the Resource Center for Sexual and Gender Diversity, begin the discussion about these events with the Alumni Association early in the academic year to guarantee its inclusion in the official All Gaucho Alumni Reunion Weekend schedule. - 7) Hold a minimum of two (2) regularly scheduled office hours per week. - 8) Actively be working on a project which will bring positive change to the queer community.
 Create a strategy chart and give themselves a set of deadlines that will lead to the end of the quarter or the completion of the project.
 Revise deadlines as the project advances.
 At the end of the quarter turn in a debrief of the progress made in the quarter and any changes the project may need.